NishthaNagar3/TaskFlow_ToDoApp/README.md

 ## Project Objectives
 By building TaskFlow, I aimed to:

-->Build fully responsive web interfaces with HTML/CSS -> Add dynamic, interactive features using Vanilla JavaScript -> Use localStorage for data persistence
+1. Build fully responsive web interfaces with HTML/CSS
+2. Add dynamic, interactive features using Vanilla JavaScript
+3. Use localStorage for data persistence
--> Integrate with external APIs for user avatars and dummy tasks -> Ensure form validation, state management, and clean UI transitions
+4. Integrate with external APIs for user avatars and dummy tasks 5.Ensure form validation, state management, and clean UI transitions